MaineK00n/network-vuln-feed/README.md

-  discover    discover new and updated advisories help        Help about any command template    create a template for a Vuls format advisory
+  discover    discover new and updated advisories help        Help about any command template    create a template for a Vuls format advisory validate    validate that a given advisory meets the Vuls format

 Flags:
   -h, --help   help for network-vuln-feed